booth-algo/RISC-V-T24/Lab_4.md

 ___

-## Define interface of all modules
+## Define interfaces for all modules

 ___

 >Each member should define the interface signals of the modules for which they are responsible.
 The test person should create a test plan.
 <br>

 Please use the signal names as shown in the block diagram.
-This allows TAs and myself to help you debug your design easier without having discover your naming convention.
+This allows TAs and myself to help you debug your design easier without having  to discover your naming convention.

 <br>